 The Journey Through the Bible series consists of three courses targeting grades seven through nine.
 In my opinion, older teens and adults should also find this series to be an excellent guide for reading through the entire Bible.
-Books 1 and 2 are available with Book 3 still in the works.
 Book 1: Pentateuch and Historical Books covers from Genesis through Esther.
-Book 2: Wisdom and Prophetic Books picks up with Psalms and continues through Malachi.
-Book 3 will cover the New Testament.
+Book 2: Wisdom and Prophetic Books picks up with Job and continues through Malachi.
+Book 3 covers the New Testament.

 Each course has four components: a student textbook, a student exercises book, a test packet, and an answer key.
 Students will also need a Bible.
 The courses use the New King James Version, and students might have occasional problems if they try to use another version since the courses sometimes deal with the specific wording used in the NJKV.